-The applicant is requesting a change in zoning from RM-1 [Multiple Family Residential] to a Comprehensive Development District zone [CD].
+The applicant is requesting a change in zoning from RM-1 [Multiple Family Residential] to Comprehensive Development District No. 139 [CD No .139].
 This change is required to accommodate the proposed 6-storey, 72-unit multiple family residential building including a 72-space parking garage.